With its long and adorably silky coat and deep, intelligent eyes, the Havanese has won many hearts around the world.

-So, if the dog you are looking for should be a small, happy, and a lovable one, and you wish to be able to spoil him a bit, the Havanese can be the ideal choice for you.
+So, if the dog you are looking for should be a small, happy, and lovable one, and you wish to be able to spoil him a bit, the Havanese can be the ideal choice for you.

-They are also smart and don’t have too high exercise levels, therefore can be a perfect city and apartment pets.
+They are also smart and don’t have too high exercise levels, therefore they can be a perfect city and apartment pets.

 The Havanese love being around their owners, all the time.

 Even if they are eating, if you don’t stick around after filling the bowl, your Havanese will stuff his mouth with food, carry it to your feet and eat it there, in several runs!

 That’s how much they love their owners.

 In the end, thank you for reading and we do hope that by reading our guide, you now have a clear picture of this breed and if you want to own one.